Welcome to the Teaching and Learning Library!

 Discover how library resources can assist in the development of your course and support your teaching.

-The Libraries' teaching program consists of three elements: program/course integrated instruction; general workshops; and a suite of online instructional resources designed to help our community of users find, access, use, evaluate, and cite resources in our print and electronic collections.
-We also teach our professional community, as is outlined in our "Teaching Library" concept paper.
+The library's teaching program consists of three elements: program/course integrated instruction; general workshops; and a suite of online instructional resources designed to help our community of users find, access, use, evaluate, and cite resources in our print and electronic collections.

 Instructors are invited to contact their subject librarian to discuss library instruction options for their courses.
 Subject librarians welcome opportunities to work with instructors on projects such as: